UNDERSPEED VEHICLES/GOLF CART INSPECTIONS

 - Next, you will take your Inspection Certificate, Proof of Insurance and Proof of Ownership to the Title Office.
 Once they have verified that everything is in order, they will issue you a Certificate of Title.

 - Finally you will need to take the above items to a Deputy Registrar at the Bureau of Motor Vehicles where they will verify you have completed the above steps and then you will be issued the license plates for your underspeed vehicle.

 Operation of your underspeed vehicle must be in accordance ALL motor vehicle laws located within the Ohio Revised Code (ORC) including having a valid operator’s license.
 The following are excerpts from the ORC of some of the requirements that must be met in order for your underspeed vehicle to be operated on the roadways in the Village of Whitehouse.

-• ORC 4503.21: No person who is the owner or operator of a motor vehicle shall fail to display in plain view on the front and rear of the motor vehicle the distinctive number and registration mark, including any county identification sticker and any validation sticker issued under sections 4503.19 and 4503.191 of the Revised Code, furnished by the director of public safety.
+• ORC 4503.21: No person who is the owner or operator of a motor vehicle shall fail to display in plain view on the rear of the motor vehicle the distinctive number and registration mark, including any county identification sticker and any validation sticker issued under sections 4503.19 and 4503.191 of the Revised Code, furnished by the director of public safety.

 • ORC 4507.02: No person shall permit the operation of a motor vehicle upon any public or private property used by the public for purposes of vehicular travel or parking knowing the operator does not have a valid driver’s license issued to the operator by the registrar of motor vehicles under this chapter or a valid commercial driver’s license issued under Chapter 4506 of the Revised Code.